This page discusses D visas for crewmen.

 Read More Reviews

-The third exception covers alien crewmen where the ship on which they work is registered in a country, and is owned by nationals of a country, each of which does not prohibit crewmen from performing longshore activities aboard U.S. vessels in its ports.
+The third exception covers alien crewmen with D visas where the ship on which they work is registered in a country, and is owned by nationals of a country, each of which does not prohibit crewmen from performing longshore activities aboard U.S. vessels in its ports.

 The act also bars aliens from working aboard air and sea carriers during the course of a labor dispute unless the employer shows that the alien was employed prior to the labor dispute and is continuing to work in the same capacity.